microsoft/QuantumLibraries/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is, and which sample or samples you encountered the bug in.
+A clear and concise description of what the bug is, and which package or packages you encountered the bug in.

 **To Reproduce**
 Steps to reproduce the behavior: